 The favourable and unfavourable effects of using reasonably possible alternative assumptions for the valuation of residential asset-backed securities have been calculated by recalibrating the model values using unobservable inputs based on averages of the upper and lower quartiles respectively of the Group's ranges of possible estimates.
-Key inputs and assumptions used in the models at 31 December 2022 included a weighted-average probability of default of 10% (with reasonably possible alternative assumptions of 8 and 12%) (2021: 12, 10 and 14% respectively), a loss severity of 50% (with reasonably possible alternative assumptions of 40 and 60%) (2021: 55, 50 and 60% respectively) and an expected prepayment rate of 4.8% (with reasonably possible alternative assumptions of 3 and 6%) (2021: 5.8, 3 and 8%).
+Key inputs and assumptions used in the models at 31 December 2023 included a weighted-average PD of 10 percent (with reasonably possible alternative assumptions of 8 and 12 percent) (2022: 12, 10 and 14 percent respectively), a loss severity of 50 percent (with reasonably possible alternative assumptions of 40 and 60 percent) (2022: 55, 50 and 60 percent respectively) and an expected prepayment rate of 4.8 percent (with reasonably possible alternative assumptions of 3 and 6 percent) (2022: 5.8, 3 and 8 percent).